ePages-de/epages-devportal/_posts/2019/2019-03-13-my-switch-from-js-to-ruby.md

 })
 ```

-- In ruby you don't have to declare variables.
+- In Ruby you don't have to declare variables.
-- Difference at other languages you don't have to type `return` to give back data, as always give back the result of the last line of code.
+- Unlike other languages you don't have to type `return` to give back data, as always the result of the last line of code is returned.

 ```ruby
 def sum(num1, num2)